typetron/typetron.org/tutorials/twitter-clone/tweets.md

 One other thing that you probably noticed is that we type-hinted the _request.content_ property to _{content: string}_.
 This is done to ensure we will have intellisense in our IDEs.
-We can continue doing so for every endpoint we create, but there is a way of getting rid of this that will bring more feature to the table: Forms.
+We can continue doing so for every endpoint we create, but there is a way of getting rid of this that will bring more features to the table: Forms.

 #### Adding the tweet form
 Forms are just classes that show what is the shape of our request.
 This becomes in handy when we want to add request